peter-thompson/Topic-modelling-using-LDA/README.md

 The [Gensim](https://radimrehurek.com/gensim/index.html) library is used to perform the LDA analysis.
 This provides a number of key words for each of the 20 topics considered.
 From here, custom functions are implemented in order to analyse the prevalence of key words within a document of the user's choice.
 Functions are also created to determine the key topics for a specific employee as well as to determine the employees of note for a given topic.
 The entire analysis was done by using a Jupyter Notebook and Python 3.5.
-Please see **Enron_unfiltered_sent_2.ipynb** for the final Notebook used.
+Please see **Enron.ipynb** for the final Notebook used.
 Also, click [here](https://peter-thompson.github.io/) for a visual representation of the data.

 ## Setting up & installing packages